 Global Health Limited (the Company) and the Board are committed to achieving and demonstrating high standards of corporate governance.
-Accordingly, unless stated otherwise in this document, the Board's corporate governance arrangements comply with the Principles and Recommendations of the ASX Corporate Governance Council (3rd Edition - 2014) as well as current standards of best practice for the entire financial year ended 30 June 2019.
+Accordingly, unless stated otherwise in this document, the Company's corporate governance arrangements comply with the Principles and Recommendations of the ASX Corporate Governance Council (3rd Edition - 2014) for the entire financial year ended 30 June 2020.
+The Company also already complies with many of the new requirements in the 4th Edition of the Principles and Recommendations, which applies for the financial year commencing on 1 July 2020.
+The Company will report against the 4th Edition in 2021.